OpenPecha/ocr-multimodel-eval/results_api_inferenced/README.md

 `script_inferenced/script_inferenced_txt` contains the output of the script inference run using the following prompt:

 ```
-prompt = """ Please OCR and extract all the main text from this file, be as accurate as possible.
-Make use of your specific knowledge of Tibetan to ensure accuracy.
-Don't use markdown in the output. """
+prompt = """
+Extract only the Tibetan text from this image.
+Return ONLY the raw Tibetan
+characters exactly as they appear in the image, with no English explanations,
+no formatting, no line numbers, no headers, and no additional commentary.
+Just
+the pure Tibetan text.
+"""
 ```

 ## File Format